Basic crochet instructions

 Once you have your slip knot on the hook you are ready to make a length of chain stitch.
 However you must first learn how to hold the hook and yarn.
 It is vital to get this right if you want your work to be neat and even and if you want to learn to work quickly.
 There are many methods of doing this, but I find this method the easiest.

 Hold the hook in your right hand between your thumb and first two fingers and let it rest at the base of your thumb where it joins the hand - like most people would hold a pen ready to write.

-Then turn your hand over and grip the base of the loop on your hook between the finger and thumb of your left hand.
+Then turn your left hand over and grip the base of the loop on your hook between the finger and thumb of your left hand.